mfenniak/rethinkdb-net/README.md

   * Support for serialized object types with the provided DataContract-based datum converter classes (all .NET primitives supported)

+  * Support for schema-free tables, or sub-sections of objects, by using ```Dictionary<string, object>``` types.
+While you lose some of the the type-safety this library provides by making use of this functionality, it is incredibly powerful to have objects that are composed of some strongly-formed data and some loosely-formed data in this manner.

+Currently this project is really lacking in documentation.
 For examples of usage, you can look at the unit tests in [Integration Documentation](https://github.com/mfenniak/rethinkdb-net/tree/master/rethinkdb-net-test/Integration/Documentation).
 These tests are C# versions of the code snippets from RethinkDB's official documentation.

-Currently this driver is lacking in the following areas:

-  * Does not support schema-free / free-format objects.
-Although the object conversion routines are interfaced out so that they can be replaced with something different as required, the first goal is to provide a client that works well in a native C# environment, and that implies type safety and structure.

-  * Supporting free-format objects will require alternative interfaces to OrderBy, EqJoin, and GroupBy, all of which use expression trees for attribute references.

-  * RethinkDB manipulations (pluck / merge / without / append / contains) and control structures (branch / forEach / error / coerceTo / typeOf) are not currently supported.
-Some manipulations (pluck / merge / without / append) are maybe not really compatible with the strong typing approach this library currently supports.

-  * Documentation.
-You're reaching the end of it, and it probably hasn't helped you at all.
+There are also a couple small example programs in the Examples directory.

 I welcome pull requests.
 This is just the start of a RethinkDB client for .NET.
 It's nowhere near the end.